mgiusto/GettingAndCleaningData-PeerAssignment2/CodeBook.md

 ## Data
 The dataset comes from an experiment on "Human Activity Recognition Using Smartphones Data Set".
-It has been collected by the "Smartlab - Non Linear Complex Systems Laboratory" of the "DITEN - Università degli Studi di Genova, Genoa I-16145, Italy" (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
+It has been collected by the "Smartlab - Non Linear Complex Systems Laboratory" of the "DITEN - Universita' degli Studi di Genova, Genoa I-16145, Italy" (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

 ## Data Set Information
 Description taken from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones